Pixocial/AppWheel-Docs/docs/Query Stripe Orders copy.md

 ---

-When cross-end payment is needed, use this interface to query orders.
+When cross-platform payment is needed, use this interface to query orders.

 import Tabs from '@theme/Tabs';